 These are our favorite desiccant packets that come in different sizes.
 You can check out:

-Your takeaway on how to clean and deodorize your cooler or ice chest!
+Your takeaway on how to clean your stinky cooler!

 As you can see, you don’t have to throw away your cooler just because it picked up some lingering pungent odors.